breatheco-de/spoofing-and-DoS-lab/README.md

 * Oracle VirtualBox
 * Virtual machine with Kali Linux (Attacker)
 * Virtual machine with Debian (Web Server): Where we have the Apache server and the WordPress site hosted.
-* Spoofing and DDoS tools installed on virtual machines.
+* Spoofing and DoS tools installed on virtual machines.
 * An isolated network environment.
 * Necessary tools?